-Impact(s) Mitigation Measure(s) Mitigation Procedure Mitigation Timing l in the second column of Table 4.11-13), construction may proceed without additional measures.
-If, after consideration of the type of equipment used and other factors of the environment, vibration levels exceed the applicable criteria, additional measures shall be implemented to reduce vibration levels below threshold, if feasible.
-These measures may include, but not limited to, use of different equipment that results in an acceptable vibration level as listed in the second column of Table 4.11-13.
-Transportation Impact T-3.
-Development under the proposed 2021 LRDP would be constructed in such a way that changes would remain consistent to surrounding geometric design features and any redesign or construction of on-campus circulation paths would be designed and constructed to meet the Campus Construction and Design Standards.
+Impacts Mitigation Measure (s) Residual Impacts generated VMT per service population would be below the WRCOG 15 percent threshold. impacts would be less than significant.
+No mitigation measures are required.
+Impact T-3.
+Development under the proposed 2021 LRDP would be constructed in such a way that changes would remain consistent to surrounding geometric design features and any redesign or construction of oncampus circulation paths would be designed and constructed to meet the Campus Construction and Design Standards.
 However, the increase in campus population under Cumulative Plus Project conditions would result in an impact related to queuing at the I-215/SR 60 Freeway Southbound Ramps at Martin Luther King Boulevard.
 Impacts would be significant and unavoidable.
 Mitigation measure T-1 has been proposed for adoption to another agency (Caltrans), but its implementation is uncertain at this time.
 MM T-1 Intersection Queueing.
 Improvements to the intersection of I-215/SR-60 freeway southbound ramps at Martin Luther King Boulevard shall consist of reconfiguring the southbound approach from one left-turn lane and one shared through/right-turn lane to one shared left/through/right-turn lane and one right-turn lane.
 Optimizing the signal-timings with the geometric improvements shall also be required.
-UCR shall coordinate with Caltrans for the adoption and implementation of this measure.
-Recommendation to adopt this measure shall be sent to Caltrans within one year of LRDP approval; Coordination with Caltrans shall then be on- going until approval or denial Impact T-4.
+Significant and unavoidable UCR recommends that Caltrans approve MM T-1.
+If Caltrans approves MM T-1, based on the Transportation Impact Analysis included as Appendix J to this EIR, impacts would be reduced to less than significant.
+Impact T-4.
 Development under the proposed 2021 LRDP would not include major changes to existing access points or on-campus circulation paths that would result in inadequate emergency access.
 All projects under the proposed 2021 LRDP would adhere to Campus Construction and Design Standards.
 They would undergo review and approval by the State Fire Marshal prior to implementation and use.
 Impacts would be less than significant.
 No mitigation measures are required.
-None required.
-However, UCR has proposed continuing best practices (CBP) as conditions of individual project approval that would ensure, to the extent feasible, that at least one unobstructed lane in both directions on campus roadways are maintained specifically in the event of a wildfire emergency (CBP WF-1) and that the Campus Fire Marshal discloses roadway closures to the City of Riverside Fire Department and identify alternative travel routes, if necessary (CBP WF-2).
+None required However, UCR has proposed continuing best practices (CBP) as conditions of individual project approval that would ensure, to the extent feasible, that at least one unobstructed lane in both directions on campus roadways are maintained specifically in the event of a wildfire emergency (CBP WF-1) and that the Campus Fire Marshal discloses roadway closures to the City of Riverside Fire Department and identify alternative travel routes, if necessary (CBP WF-2).
 See Continuing Best Practices discussed below.
-UCR shall maintain, to the extent feasible, at least one unobstructed lane in both directions on campus roadways at all times during project construction and campus operation.
-The Campus Fire Marshal shall disclose roadway closures to the City of Riverside Fire Department and identify alternative travel routes, if necessary.
-On-going
+Less than significant Tribal Cultural Resources Impact TCR-1.
+Development facilitated by the proposed 2021 LRDP has the potential to impact tribal cultural resources.
+Impacts would be less than significant with mitigation.
+See: MM CUL-2 Tribal Cultural Resources/Archaeological Monitoring.
+MM CUL-3 Construction Working Training.
+MM CUL-4 Unanticipated Discovery of Tribal Cultural Resources/Archaeological Resources.
+Less than significant with mitigation incorporated